-Trust me; you won't remember what some of those soup mixes are when they are all yellowish-green.
+Trust me; you won’t remember what some of those soup mixes are when they are all yellowish-green.
 Pasta also tends to look very similar.
 Make sure you use a permanent marker to label the plastic baggies or put a small piece of paper with the description and directions for cooking in the bag.
-There are some chefs out there that actually do more than just add water.
-I am not one of them but do appreciate directions.
+There are some chefs out there that actually do more than add water.
+I am not one of them but I do appreciate directions.

 Repackage – even the things easily crushed

-Some people will tell you to repackage chips and crackers, or those things easily break.
+Some people will tell you to repackage chips and crackers, or they easily break.
 You can leave those things in their original packaging, but the packaging takes up a lot of room in the box.
-I ship cookies and crackers in zip locks if I run out of room and don't have too many issues.
+I ship cookies and crackers in zip locks if I run out of room and don’t have too many issues.
 Sometimes I carry a Pringles can.
-If something is really fragile, I'll put it in the can.
+If something is really fragile, I’ll put it in the can.

 Make Your Box Unique!

-On the PCT I used yellow duct tape.
-NOTE: DON'T TAPE THE BOXES WITH DUCT TAPE.
-THE POST OFFICES NO LONGER LIKE THIS.
+On the PCT, I used yellow duct tape.
+NOTE: DON’T TAPE THE BOXES WITH DUCT TAPE.
+THE POST OFFICES ARE NO LONGER LIKE THIS.
 JUST USE IT TO MARK THE BOXES!!
 The CDT boxes had pink tape on them.
 I always told the post office personnel, and many of them were quite grateful.
 I rarely had a box lost, and I got them quickly.
-Make your box unique, so it is easy to find.
+Make your box unique so it is easy to find.
 Some of the busy trail towns can literally have hundreds of boxes waiting!

-I really appreciate feedback.
-If there is additional information you feel is missing, or if you have some general feedback, please don't hesitate to leave a comment below.
+I really appreciate the feedback.
+If there is additional information you feel is missing, or if you have some general feedback, please don’t hesitate to leave a comment below.
 Thank you!